sevtor/modules/README.md

 2. <a href="https://github.com/sevtor/modules/releases/download/v1.0.3/new-reports-v3.zip">new-reports.zip</a> **for webtrees version 2.1.20-22**

-3. <a href="https://github.com/sevtor/modules/releases/latest/download/new-reports-v5.zip">new-reports.zip</a> **for webtrees version 2.2.1**
+3. <a href="https://github.com/sevtor/modules/releases/latest/download/new-reports-v7.zip">new-reports.zip</a> **for webtrees version 2.2.1**

-The latest change to new-reports.zip (v5) adds footers to PDF-formatted reports.
+The latest change to new-reports.zip (v7) adds footers to PDF-formatted reports.
 And when they are viewed in a browser they are saved by default with the report title as filename.
 The download option still uses an anonymous name.
+In V7 treament of non-UTF-8 strings is corrected.

 Other versions may be added when new versions of **webtrees** are released.

+## Installation

 Unzip the archive and copy the files to their corresponding place in your **webtrees** installation.
 The new-reports.zip  must also be installed in the same way.
 The latter archive includes new versions of many xml report definitions that give clickable links in reports formatted for html.